Kurnool: Roadways

 The city has a total road length of 519.22 km State owned bus transport system, APSRTC, operates buses from Kurnool bus station to other parts of the state.

 Railways

 Kurnool City railway station lies on the Bengaluru – Hyderabad railway line.
 It is classified as an A–category station in the Hyderabad railway division of South Central Railway zone.
 Another railway station name Kotla lies in the middle of the city.

 Airport

 Kurnool Airport, officially known as Uyyalawada Narasimha Reddy Airport, is located at Orvakal and is situated on the National Highway 40, about 18 km from Kurnool and 54 km from Nandyal.
 Commercial operations of the greenfield airport were started in March 2021.

 Economy

+The GDP of Kurnool City is $3.266 Billion.

 Kurnool is endowed with good mineral resources.
-The important minerals are Iron ore, dolomite, limestone, ochre, quartz and silica.
+The important minerals are iron ore, dolomite, limestone, ochre, quartz and silica.